-The Goldfish (Carassius auratus) is a common and popular freshwater, and is most often seen in ornamental ponds and aquarium tanks.
-Goldfish are called cyprinids.
+The Goldfish (Carassius auratus) is a common and popular freshwater fish in the Cyprinidae family.
+It is a cyprinid.
 Carp and minnow are also cyprinids.
+It is most often seen in ornamental ponds and aquarium tanks.

-Goldfish vary greatly in size, shape, and colour, but are usually white, yellow, orange, red, brown, and black.
+The Goldfish varies greatly in size, shape, and colour, but it is usually white, yellow, orange, red, brown, and black.

-In the wild, Goldfish feed on small sea animals, insects, and water plants.
+In the wild, the Goldfish feeds on insects and water plants.

-Female Goldfish lay small eggs that stick to water plants.
+The female Goldfish lays small eggs that stick to water plants.
 The eggs hatch within 4-6 days.
-Young goldfish are called fry.
+Young Goldfish are called fry.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM